lingtalfi/SokoForm/README.md

 History Log
 ------------------

+- 1.30.1 -- 2017-11-30

+    - fix SokoTableFormRenderer.renderInputCheckbox now the value is fixed to 1

 - 1.30.0 -- 2017-11-30

     - update SokoForm, now filteredContext returns null if the control's value isn't posted